-This may sound a bit eccentric and possibly politically incorrect but I would stick to religion on this one.
+This may sound a bit eccentric and possibly politically incorrect, but I would stick to religion on this one.
 If the restaurant is run by Catholics, I would order Roman-style artichokes.
 If it is Jewish-run, I would order the Jewish-style artichokes without question.
 How do you know who runs the restaurant without asking an awkward question?
 Well, the Jewish Ghetto is still occupied mostly by Jews.

-6. The Catacombs of Domitilla
+6. Take a Tour of the Catacombs of Domitilla